SidingsMedia/sidingsmedia.com/content/legal/privacy.md

 of transmission over the Internet or electronic storage is completely secure, and we cannot guarantee the absolute security of your information.

-## Cookies

-We do not use cookies on our website.

 ## Links to Other Websites